RaminSanei/42_Mini_Shell/README.md

 - Upon running, the shell will display the prompt `>msh`.
 - Enter commands as you would in a normal terminal.
 - To exit the shell, type `exit`.

 ---

+## 🤝 Contributing

+Contributions are welcome!
+Please fork the repo, create a branch, and submit a pull request.

+---